 This series of verses is a critical point regarding why Israel was taken into captivity.
 There is no doubt that Israel was a religious people, but notice the emphasis on the personal pronoun "My," especially in verse 24.
 They paid attention to the religion that they themselves were attracted to, but it was not God's law.
 It was not God's standard.
 It was Baal's, and Molech's standard.
 The source of any given value or moral standard that one uses as one's own is going to go a long way toward identifying one's god.

-We are going to go back to the New Testament and look at Romans 6:1, and verses 16-19.
+We are going to go back to the New Testament and look at Romans 6 and a couple of verses there.

 Romans 6:1-2 What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid [or certainly not].